Dzoban/git-demo/README.md

 # git-demo
 demo repository

-some content here
-new content in this file for new commit
+in this repository is song about Jeffrey Bezos